 Lifetime gifts and bequest to family members may be subject to federal gift and estate taxes.
 But charitable gifts, large or small, are completely exempt from federal taxation.
-To learn more about planned giving contact Allan Baldwin at 708-848-2222 or firstname.lastname@example.org
+To learn more about planned giving contact our Foundation Treasurer at firstname.lastname@example.org

 Life Insurance -- Your insurance company can give you information on how to make a gift of life insurance.
 For pennies on the dollar, you can endow the Ernest Hemingway Foundation of Oak Park with a substantial gift and at the same time enjoy tax benefits and income.
 You may decide to assign your annual dividends to the Foundation, donate a paid-up policy, or donate a policy on which you are still paying premiums and deduct each premium as a charitable gift.